openfl/lime/README.md

     haxelib dev lime lime

-You can build the binaries using "lime rebuild":
+The first time you run "lime", it should attempt to rebuild the Lime binary for your system, as well as your command-line tools.
+However, you can also build them manually.
+Replace "windows" in the following command with your current desktop system.

+    haxelib install format
     lime rebuild windows
+    lime rebuild tools

+You can build additional binaries, or rebuild binaries after making changes, using "lime rebuild":

+    lime rebuild windows
     lime rebuild linux -64 -release -clean

-If you make modifications to the tools, you can rebuild them like this:
+You can also rebuild the tools if you make changes to them:

     lime rebuild tools

-OpenFL currently uses the Lime 1 "legacy" binaries by default, instead of the new Lime 2 binaries.
-To build the legacy binary for a platform, add the -Dlegacy define:
+While current Lime projects (and the Lime tools) use the standard Lime binary, OpenFL uses the legacy Lime 1 binary when targeting native platforms.
+To rebuild Lime legacy, you can use the "legacy" define:

     lime rebuild windows -Dlegacy